 The taxation information provided below is a brief summary of some relevant Australian tax considerations.
-Refer to section 11 for New Zealand tax considerations.
 The information below has been prepared on the basis that Investors are Australian tax resident individuals who hold their Units on capital account.
 The information does not address the tax consequences that may arise if an Investor holds Units on revenue account or as trading stock.